yangshun/tech-interview-handbook/README.md

 ## What is this?

 Not everyone has the time to do a few hundred LeetCode questions.
-Here are _free and curated_ technical interview preparation materials for busy engineers, brought to you by the author of the [Blind 75 list](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
+Here are _free and curated_ technical interview preparation materials for busy engineers, brought to you by me, the author of the [Blind 75 list](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-75-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
 Over 500,000 people have benefitted from this handbook!

 Besides the usual algorithm questions, other **awesome** stuff includes: